 Five minutes in to my ride I came to a military check point.
-I was told I could not enter; in fact no foreign tourists were allowed and told to go an alternative way.
+I was told I could not enter; in fact, no foreign tourists were allowed and told to go an alternative way.
 I headed back the way I had come and turned right.
 I broke loose of Multan and rode some good roads and then so not so good.

 I’m starting to feel like I’m heading towards the Middle East now.
 As well as horses and donkey drawn carts there are now camel drawn carts.
-Peoples clothing are changing, more scarves and head gear and blankets wrapped around their bodies.
+Peoples clothing is changing, more scarves and head gear and blankets wrapped around their bodies.
 I rode past a train of camels including their cute offspring.

 The trucks in Pakistan are the most decorative I’ve seen.
 They are covered in paintings, wind mills, tassels and reflectors everywhere.

 I arrived at another Military check point.
 I was told I could not enter this area as I was foreign.
 I asked why not when there were dozens of locals going through.
 He said there was a nuclear power plant and it was off limits to foreigners.
 He told me I would have to take an alternative route.
 I told him I was heading to Quetta and could he give me an alternative route to get there.
 He said wait and came back a couple of minutes later.
 He told me to go to Chowk Qureshi then, Alipur then onto Sadiq Abad and finally into Rahin Yar Khar district.
 I got him to write the names down on my note pad so there was no interpretation error.